discosat/satop-platform/README.md

 ### Test Mode

 To enable a special test mode for development, you must set the `SATOP_ENABLE_TEST_AUTH` environment variable before starting the server.
+This is enabled by default in the dev Docker service.

 <ins>!! **THIS IS INHERENTLY INSECURE AND SHOULD NEVER BE USED IN PRODUCTION !!**</ins>